 Human relationships contribute to “well-being”.

-Form: Students realize that the space we live in affects well-being, that it has a specific form and specific characteristics.
+Form: Students realize that the space we live in affects well-being; it has a specific form and specific characteristics.

-Function: Students first learn how the human body works and then identify those habits that provide longevity and health.
+Function: Students initially learn how the human body works and then identify those habits that provide longevity and health.

 Connection: Students gradually realize that our daily lives and our well-being are also affected by our relationships with others.

 |IB Learner Profile|

 - Locate, analyze and organize data from a scientific article and literary texts on the nutritional value of breakfast, organization of the house, and human relations.

 - Write a text (argumentative): “Ready meals or home cooked meals?”